WHAT IS ANIMAL CHIROPRACTIC/VETERINARY SPINAL MANIPULATION THERAPY?

 HOW OFTEN ARE ADJUSTMENTS PERFORMED?

 The number and frequency of adjustments is determined by the disease or condition being treated, the age of the animal, and the species of animal.
-Many acute conditions may only require one or two treatments, whereas chronic conditions may need monthly adjustments.
+Many acute conditions may only require 2-3 treatments, whereas chronic conditions may need monthly adjustments.
 Typically, it may be recommended that your pet be adjusted 2-3 times at 2 to 4 week intervals, then maintenance as needed.
+An example of a preventative health maintenance schedule would be treatment every 4-6 weeks.